Exponents and Radicals

 Definition.
 Let a be a number.

-1. For n a natural number, define provided the root
+1. For n a natural number, define

 exists as discussed in the definition of radicals.